nap2000/docs/tasks-api.rst

 .. http:post:: /api/v1/tasks

   :synposis: Create a task.
 The payload is a JSON object and can use the same attributes as returned by :ref:`single-task`.
 The payload is sent as x-www-form-urlencoded content with a key of "task".
+Use :ref:`single-task` API call to get templates for the data that can be posted.

   **Example request**: